Join the team

 About the role

-Join our team as a support worker in our Individualised services programs across the Great Southern.
-Part time up to 70 hours a fortnight available.
+Join our Great Southern team as a support worker in our Individualised Services program across the Great Southern.
+Due to additional people wanting support Uniting currently have multiple permanent positions available.
+The hours vary from 40-60 a fortnight.

-We are looking for experienced support workers or people who are just starting their career in support work and are willing to learn, develop and grow.
-We are looking for support workers to provide specific support such as personal care and special feeding systems feeding.
-You will be expected to work the following shifts with complex clients with challenging behaviours which requires redirection strategies.
+Uniting in Albany are looking for experienced support workers or people who are just starting their career in support work and are willing to learn, develop and grow.
+The role requires provision of specific supports such as personal care, special feeding systems and strength base conversations.

 10pm-6am allowance sleep over shift